 0 professors of dark light.

-There was no noise outside the House of Heritage when he came back downstairs and no one nearby as he looked out through the broken window, which was quite weird as even at night it was a popular tourist spot and, even if tourists didn’t care much for the house, they liked Tivoli Park.
+There was no noise outside Castle Tivoli when he came back downstairs and no one nearby as he looked out through the broken window, which was quite weird as even at night it was a semi-popular tourist spot and, even if tourists didn’t care much for the castle or the mediocre graphic art inside, they liked Tivoli Park.

 Where were they all?

 He checked his watch and said fuck in Slovene.
 It was one in the morning, an hour later than he thought.

 That’s where they were then, in their hotel rooms.
 It was winter too, minus two degrees, and they didn’t serve mulled wine around this area, only near the bridge, so it was borderline understandable.